delabassee/java-lab/lab7-record.md

    response.send(allSpeakers);
 else sendError(response, 400, "getAll - no speaker found!?");
 ```
-to use the Streams API and the newly added `toJson` method to return List of `JsonObject` as follow.
+to use the Streams API and the newly added `toJson` method to return a `List` of `JsonObject` as follow.
 ```
 List<Speaker> allSpeakers = this.speakers.getAll();
 if (allSpeakers.size() > 0) {